 Now that you know more about how the sale of life insurance policies are taxed, you might be wondering if it would be a good idea to pursue a life settlement.
 For most seniors, selling a life insurance policy can be extremely beneficial.

 You’ll make a large sum of money in a relatively short amount of time.
-For some seniors, selling their life insurance policy can help them afford to live in a memory care community or a nursing home with medical assistance.
+For some seniors, selling their life insurance policy can help them afford memory care, or long-term care.
 Other seniors use the money to put towards a new house or a new vehicle.
 If you have medical issues and no longer want or need your life insurance policy, a life settlement in most cases, is a sensible idea.
+You can pay medical bills, pay off debt or anything you choose.
 In summary, if you need or want a large amount of money in a short amount of time, selling your life insurance policy could be for you.

 Working with MRE Finance

-If you want to sell your life insurance policy for a life settlement but don’t know how to get started, you can count on the folks at MRE Finance.
-If you’re looking for guidance on how to sell your policy, give the licensed experts at MRE Finance a call at 1-800-521-0770 or get a free life settlement valuation of your policys potential value at mrefinance.com/free-life-settlement-calculator to get the ball rolling.
+If you want to sell your life insurance policy for a life settlement but don’t know how to get started, you can count on the experts at MRE Finance.
+They will guide you on how to sell your life policy with ease.
+Give the licensed experts at MRE Finance a call at 1-800-521-0770 or get a free life settlement estimate of what the potential value of what your life policy is worth.
+Try the free estimate calculator and find out the estimate value in minutes. mrefinance.com/free-life-settlement-calculator.

-We help seniors sell their life insurance policies every day and they trust us to help them find the best value possible.
+We help seniors sell their life insurance policies every day and our clients trust us to help them find the best value possible.

 Start your financial freedom today with MRE Finance.